Collared kingfisher

 The collared kingfisher (Todiramphus chloris) is a medium-sized kingfisher belonging to the subfamily Halcyoninae, the tree kingfishers.
 It is also known as the white-collared kingfisher, black-masked kingfisher or mangrove kingfisher.
-It has a wide range extending from the Red Sea across southern Asia to Polynesia.
-A number of subspecies and subspecies groups have been split from this species including the Pacific kingfisher, the islet kingfisher, the Torresian kingfisher, the Mariana kingfisher, and the Melanesian kingfisher.
+It has a wide range extending from the Red Sea across southern Asia to Melanesia.
+A number of subspecies and subspecies groups have been split from this species including the Pacific kingfisher, the Islet kingfisher, the Torresian kingfisher, the Mariana kingfisher, and the Melanesian kingfisher.

 Taxonomy

 The collared kingfisher was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in his Histoire Naturelle des Oiseaux in 1780.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle.
 This was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Alcedo chloris in his catalogue of the Planches Enluminées.
 The type locality is the island of Buru within Indonesia.
 The current genus Todiramphus was introduced by the French surgeon and naturalist René Lesson in 1827.
 The specific epithet chloris is modern Latin for 'green' or 'greenish'.